-This is the challenge that Carrie faces as she homeschools her children.
-Carrie’s children are “English language learners,” (also known as “second language learners”).
+This is the challenge that Karen* faces as she homeschools her children.
+Karen’s children are “English language learners,” (also known as “second language learners”).

 My children are second language learners.
 Our sons have been in our home since October 2013.
 We live in Ethiopia, so they have never lived in the United States long-term.
 In 2014, we visited for five months and are currently here for a short-term stay.
 We speak English in our family most of the time, but the boys are still very much immersed in their birth language.

 We began using AAR and AAS in February 2015.
 My older son completed AAR levels 2-4 in one year and AAS levels 1-4 in 16 months.
 My younger son completed the first three AAR levels in one year and the first three spelling levels in 16 months.
 Both programs helped my children differentiate and identify sounds in the English language.
 I’m a speech therapist, so I was able to give my kids placement cues and talk to them about the difference in sounds and how they are made in the mouth.
 This helped a lot with phoneme discrimination and articulation.
 I didn’t use the phonogram app because of my experience and training, but this would be a huge help for other English language learners.